itiv-kit/polygon-scheduling/README.md

 In this work, we introduce an algorithm creating scheduling tables for TDMA schedulers that support isolation mechanisms in multicore systems.
 Using a constructive approach, the resulting scheduling tables support mechanisms for parallel access to shared resources and windows for exclusive execution.

-Furthermore, a simulated annealing approach is presented for multiple executions per TDMA table in the file ```heterogeneous_annealing.py```.

 ## Structure
 ```
 - examples